Smartproxy/Scrapy/README.md

 ### Disclaimer

 The following example is a simple script showing how to utilize Smartproxy with Scrapy.
-We suggest to reseach [Scrapy](https://docs.scrapy.org/en/latest/) documentation in order to continue development with this tool.
+We suggest to research [Scrapy](https://docs.scrapy.org/en/latest/) documentation in order to continue development with this tool.

 ### Prerequisites